tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: entrance_tree and uptree_tree obj w/ different descriptions
 				- DONE: move Cecily reference to in_tree description: "Being up here..."
 				- DONE: add tree descirptions to feature_lst of each room
-			- TBD: create uptree_ moat and drawbridge descriptions to match up_tree view??
+			- DONE: create uptree_ moat and drawbridge descriptions to match up_tree view??
-				- IDEA: presence of active crocs clearer from up high (bite marks and water motion)
+				- DONE: presence of active crocs clearer from up high (bite marks and water motion)
 			- TBD: sort out direction UI; for u/d use "leading" or "leads" rather than "to the"
 			- TBD: decide if I enable description of "on the ground below you" (see Frotz)
 			- TBD: create hollow as ViewOnly container